 Dermatosis Papulosa Nigra (DPN)

-A digital myxoid cyst is an entirely benign, non-cancerous swelling that usually occurs at the base of the nail on the fingers or toes.
-Digital myxoid cysts are not “catching” and they are not a sign of infection.
+Also known as ...
+Mucous Cyst What is a Digital Myxoid Cyst?
+A Digital Myxoid Cyst is an entirely benign, non-cancerous swelling that usually occurs at the base of the nail on the fingers or toes.
+Digital Myxoid Cysts are not “catching” and they are not a sign of infection.
 They do not develop into skin cancer.More

 Drug reactions are unwanted and unexpected reactions occurring in the skin (and sometimes other organ systems) that may result from taking a medication for the prevention, diagnosis or treatment of a medical problem.
 They may appear after the correct use of the medication or drug.More